dtr-kalfer/burauenbiblio/README.md

 ## Project Credit & Intent

 BurauenBiblio is a derivative work of the original OpenBiblio system, tailored for modern PHP8.0 environments and localized school library needs in the Philippines.
-Maintained as a community-driven, open-source initiative to revitalize and extend OpenBiblio's functionality designed to aid small libraries and school.
+Maintained as a community-driven, open-source initiative to revitalize and extend OpenBiblio's functionality designed to aid small libraries and schools.
+It is named in honor of my hometown in Leyte, Burauen.

 - Original Authors:
   David Stevens, Joe Hagerty, Micah Stetson, Fred LaPlante